TILOS-AI-Institute/HypergraphPartitioning/README.md

 ```

 Please note that current version of SpecPart supports bipartitions only.
 We will publish future versions of the code to tackle k-way partitions.
+For reference to user guide please check [here](https://github.com/TILOS-AI-Institute/HypergraphPartitioning/tree/main/SpecPart/README.md).

 *******************************************************************************************